Frontrider/thaumic_arcana/README.md

 ### Repo rules
 * The usual "be polite".
 * One problem = one issue.
-As a genral rule of thumb for any repository, please don't make issues with multiple topics, makes it easier to track them.
+As a general rule of thumb for any repository, please don't make issues with multiple topics, makes it easier to track them.

 ## Mechanics

 ### Growth

-Apply alchemical prinicples to farm ptoducts in order to make more of them.
+Apply alchemical principles to farm products in order to make more of them.
 This includes:
 * beef, port, mutton (no fish)
 * wheat, potatoes, carrots, beet
 * pumpkins and melons